List of Saw characters: Xavier

 Xavier is a drug dealer and a victim of the nerve gas house.
 Like the other victims, Xavier had served time in prison after being framed by Detective Eric Matthews.
 Xavier is instructed to search for antidote syringes hidden around the house.
 The group finds a test intended for him, in which a key is hidden in a pit of hypodermic syringes, but he throws Amanda Young into the pit instead.
 He fails to unlock a door containing the antidote in time, and frustrated by their lack of success, abandons the others.
 Recalling hints left by Jigsaw on a tape recorder, Xavier realizes that each victim has a number written on the back of their neck that, when combined, will open a safe containing the antidote.
 Xavier begins hunting down the other victims to collect their numbers before realizing that one of the victims, Daniel, is Eric's son.
-He corners Daniel and Amanda in the bathroom from Saw, but Daniel slashes Xavier's throat with a hacksaw, killing him.
+He corners Daniel and Amanda in the bathroom from Saw, where, after discovering that the mirror is unusable, he cuts the skin out of the back of his neck to see his number.
+He then charges at Daniel and Amanda, but Daniel slashes Xavier's throat with the same hacksaw that Lawrence Gordon had used to saw off his foot in the previous film.
 Xavier's corpse appears in Saw III and Saw 3D.
 In Saw V, he is seen lying unconscious while John Kramer and Mark Hoffman set up the nerve gas house.